soumyajeet-xo/Meta-Front-End-Notes/2 - Programming with JavaScript/Week1.md

 - javascript for interactivity in webpages
 - language of the web
 - js alternative (vscript and typecript)
-- browser have js engine build in
+- browser have js engine built in
+- plain javascript is also known as vanilla js
+- js frameworks like react, vue and D3
+- on the server side as node js or more recently dino
 - node js and npm